raseels-repos/golang-saas-starter-kit/README.md

 3. Configure Instance Details.

-    Note: Don't forget to select the IAM Role _SaasStarterKitEc2RoleForGitLabRunner_
+    Note: Do not forget to select the IAM Role _SaasStarterKitEc2RoleForGitLabRunner_
     ```
     Number of instances: 1
     Network: default VPC